Back to Blog

 What Is a Real Estate Agent?

-Agents connect properties with qualified buyers, negotiate offers, coordinate inspections, and guide clients through closing.
+Agents connect properties with qualified buyers, negotiate offers, coordinate inspections, and guide clients through closing to facilitate real estate transactions.

-However, agents cannot work independently—they must operate under the supervision of a licensed broker.
+However, agents cannot work independently, they must operate under the supervision of a licensed broker.
+Whether you need an agent or a broker depends on your transaction’s complexity.

 What Is a Real Estate Broker?

-A real estate broker is a licensed professional with advanced education and experience who can work independently or supervise agents.
+A real estate broker is a licensed real estate professional with advanced education and experience who can work independently or supervise agents.

 Brokers have legal authority to manage transactions, maintain client trust accounts (escrow), access MLS systems independently, and ensure regulatory compliance.